-“It’s really pleasing to see that Ashmore Reef has really high coral cover in many places, and the corals aren’t showing any signs of recent bleaching,” Russ said.
+“It was really pleasing to see that Ashmore Reef has really high coral cover in many places and that the corals were’nt showing any signs of recent bleaching,” Russ said.

-To survey the coral, we take photos along a line (transect), and take these snaps back to the lab to be analysed.
-The analysis can tell us what the coral species are, and how much coral is there.
+To survey the coral, we took photos along a line (transect), and then analysed them back in the lab.
+This analysis told us what the coral species were, and how much coral was there.

-“That gives us an estimate that is quite precise.
-We can use that to estimate any change that might occur in the future,” he said.
+“That approach gives us an estimate that was quite precise.
+We have then used that insight to estimate any change that might occur in the future,” he said.